benwaffle/the-vala-manual/conditional-expressions.md

     -   expression

-First boolean-expression is evaluated.
+The first boolean-expression is evaluated.
 If true, then the conditional-true-clause is evaluated, and its result is the result of the conditional expression.
-If the boolean expression evaluates to false, then the conditional-false-clause is evaluated, and its result becomes the result of the conditional expression.
+If the boolean expression evaluates to false, then the conditional-false-clause is evaluated.
+Its result becomes the result of the conditional expression.